 here at usave.
 We’ve also taken the time to answer a few frequently asked questions below, to help you choose.

-What is a 12 month broadband deal?
+What is a 12 month broadband contract?

 You must sign a contract with an Internet Service Provider (ISP) in order to get broadband into your house.
 Sometimes these are long term (generally 12-18 months) or on a rolling monthly basis.